PierfrancescoSoffritti/android-youtube-player/README.md

 Using the internal BroadcastReceiver is the easiest and recommended way to handle network events.
 The library is capable of handling cases in which the connection goes off and the playback can't continue, or cases in which the connection goes off while the player is in the process of initialization.

-For example, if the player is playing but it has to stop because the connection is off, once the connection is back the player automatically resumes the playback from where it left off.
-Otherwise if the player was paused, when the connection is back it just stays paused while resuming the buffering of the video.
+For example, if the player is playing but is stopped by a lost connection, once the connection is back the player automatically resumes the playback from where it left off.
+Otherwise if the player was paused, when the connection is back it just stays paused while automatically resuming the buffering of the video.

-If you want to use your own BroadcastReceiver make sure to cover all this scenarios, in order to provide a consistent user experience.
+If you want to use your own BroadcastReceiver make sure to cover all this scenarios, in order to provide a good user experience.

 # Chromecast support
 If you need to cast YouTube videos to a Chromecast device you can use the *chromecast-sender* extension library.
 Read its documentation [here](#chromecast-extension-library).

 # Useful info
 ### Hardware acceleration
 Is important that the Activity containing the [YouTubePlayerView](#youtubeplayerview) is hardware accelerated.
-This option is enabled by default, you won't have to do any changes in your app, unless you manually disabled hardware acceleration.
+This option is enabled by default, you don't have to change anything in your app.
+Unless you manually disabled hardware acceleration.

-If you need to disable hardware acceleration in your application, you can enable it at the Activity level, as explained [here](https://developer.android.com/guide/topics/graphics/hardware-accel.html).
+If you need to disable hardware acceleration in your application, you can enable it at the Activity level, only for the Activity containing the `YouTubePlayerView`, as explained [here](https://developer.android.com/guide/topics/graphics/hardware-accel.html).

 Disabling hardware acceleration on the Activity containing `YouTubePlayerView` may result in some weird behavior.
-Those I have observed so far show a black image in the player, while the audio is playing normally.
+The one I have observed so far shows a black image in the player, while the audio is playing normally.

 ### Play YouTube videos in the background
 With this library is easy to play YouTube videos when the app is not visible.
 In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped.